dbwebb-se/python/README.md

 [![Build Status](https://travis-ci.org/dbwebb-se/python.svg)](https://travis-ci.org/dbwebb-se/python)
 [![CircleCI](https://circleci.com/gh/dbwebb-se/python.svg?style=svg)](https://circleci.com/gh/dbwebb-se/python)

-Course material for a programming and problemsolving in Python course, aimed at a swedish target audience as the first course in programming and computer science on University level.
+Course material for a programming and problemsolving in Python course, aimed at a Swedish target audience as a first course in programming and computer science on University level.

-The course will have a high enough level to satisfy those who are familiar with another programming language and has the need to learn python.
+The course will have a high enough level to satisfy those who are familiar with another programming language and have the need to learn python.

 Relased as part of a University course: https://dbwebb.se/kurser/python